Abbott Laboratories (ABT) Stock Price and Analyst Predictions - News Heater

 ABT’s Market Performance

-Abbott Laboratories (ABT) has seen a 1.00% rise in stock performance for the week, with a -2.67% decline in the past month and a -3.12% plunge in the past quarter.
-The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 1.59% for ABT.
-The simple moving average for the last 20 days is -1.30% for ABT stock, with a simple moving average of -4.34% for the last 200 days.
+ABT’s stock has fallen by -3.53% in the past week, with a monthly drop of -6.64% and a quarterly drop of -9.16%.
+The volatility ratio for the week is 1.30% while the volatility levels for the last 30 days are 1.56% for Abbott Laboratories The simple moving average for the past 20 days is -3.84% for ABT’s stock, with a -7.58% simple moving average for the past 200 days.

-During the last 5 trading sessions, ABT rose by +1.00%, which changed the moving average for the period of 200-days by -3.46% in comparison to the 20-day moving average, which settled at $102.92.
-In addition, Abbott Laboratories saw -7.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ABT fell by -3.53%, which changed the moving average for the period of 200-days by -6.89% in comparison to the 20-day moving average, which settled at $101.79.
+In addition, Abbott Laboratories saw -10.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading